crisneo/VelozientDronesChallenge/README.md

 ## Proposed solution

-The solution/algorithm provided consiste on recursiverly iterate over locations for each drone accumulating values based on remaining capacity in every interation, this operation should take O(LogN) in the best case.
+The solution/algorithm provided consists on recursiverly iterate over locations for each drone by accumulating values based on remaining capacity in every interation, this operation should take O(LogN) in the best case.

 Unit tests were also added to the solution